 On March 18, 2011, a lawsuit was filed against the Company and its subsidiaries by the Consultant.
 The lawsuit claimed that the Consultant was an employee of the Company, not a consultant, since 2006.
 The total value of the claim was US\$249,041, including wages, alleged bonus payments, interest and penalties.
-The condensed interim consolidated financial statements include a provision of \$125,000 at March 31, 2013.
+The condensed interim consolidated financial statements include a provision of \$125,000 at June 30, 2013.
 Management considers the lawsuit to be without merit and intends to defend the Company and its subsidiaries to the fullest extent possible.

 - d) On October 31, 2011, the Company signed an agreement with the owners of the Piedra Labrada Ranch for the use and lease of facilities on the same premises as the Company's La Josefina facilities.
 The term is for three years beginning November 1, 2011 and ending on October 31, 2014, including annual commitments of \$60,000. - e) On April 1, 2012 the Company entered into a 9 month agreement with the surface rights holder of the Piedra Grande Ranch, located in Santa Cruz province, Argentina for access and use of their property.
 The agreement allows for the Company to engage in exploration activity as well as use the property and the facilities to house and store the Company's equipment and personnel.
 The Company agreed to consideration of US\$3,000 per month under this agreement.
 The initial term of the agreement ended on December 31, 2012, The Company was given an exclusive option to extend the agreement for 1 year, which it exercised.
 The agreement now ends on December 31, 2013.
 The Company's total obligation under this new agreement for the year ending December 31, 2013 is US\$36,000. - f) On May 3, 2012, the Company entered into an exploration agreement with Eldorado Gold Corp. ("Eldorado") for the purpose of exploring the Company's exploration projects in Santa Cruz province, Argentina.
 The agreement classifies projects into three stages: Stage I is an early exploration project that is not ready for exploration drilling; Stage II is a project that is drill ready, or being drilled; Stage III requires that the Company and its exploration partner jointly create a new company where by the Company will retain a 25% interest in the new company and Eldorado Gold Corp., or a nominee of their choice, will be granted a 75% interest in the new company.
-As of March 31, 2013, the Company had one Stage II project, Bajo Pobré. - g) On September 1, 2012, the Company moved into new office space.
-The Company signed a new office lease with a three-year term, which includes the first four months for free.
-The new office lease expires on December 31, 2015 and calls for monthly payments of approximately US\$2,812 in 2013; US\$2,886 in 2014; and US\$2,960 in 2015.
+As of June 30, 2013, the Company had two Stage II projects, Bajo Pobré and La Valenciana, and one new Stage I project, La Josefina.

-Notes to the Condensed Interim Consolidated Financial Statements (Unaudited)
+An Exploration Stage Enterprise Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) (Expressed in Canadian Dollars)